a-cordier/wasm-audio/README.md

 ## :building_construction: Project Goal

-Assemble a simple synth using in house (read "stolen here and there on the web") DSP algorithm written in C++ and exposed to the Web Audio API (using AudioWorklets) through Web Assembly.
+Assemble a simple synth using in house (read "stolen here and there on the web") DSP algorithms written in C++ and exposed to the Web Audio API (using AudioWorklets) through Web Assembly.

 ## :alembic: Project Requirements